rodekruis/IBF-system/README.md

 `cp .env services/API-service/.env` `npm run start`

-### NOTE on local database
+### NOTE on (local) database

 Locally, a database-container will start (as opposed to remote servers, which are connected to a database-server).
-To currently fill this database with data
+To fill this database with data
 - run seed script
   - docker-compose exec ibf-api-service npm run seed
-  - the 2nd half of the IBF-database-scripts.sql will fail, because of missing IBF-pipeline-output tables
 - run the pipeline for all countries
   - docker-compose exec ibf-pipeline python3 runPipeline.py
-- run the seed-script again

-Migration to seed-scripts is now finished.
+  - NOTE: try setting countries to mock in secrets.py if pipeline is failing

+Adding new data
 - Any new static data needs to be imported using a seed-script + corresponding TypeORM entity
 - This includes e.g. geojson data
 - The only exception are raster-files, which need to be included in data.zip and transfered to all relevant servers.